 ANR Materials in figures:

-Of the 480 textile artefacts that make up the MEB’s collection, eight were chosen to be digitised, of which three in full, on the basis of their unique motifs and rarity.
+Of the 480 textile artefacts that make up the University of Bordeaux's (MEB) collection, eight were chosen to be digitised, of which three in full, on the basis of their unique motifs and rarity.
 The process is a complex one that requires detailed study of the height, width and volume of the items, most of which come from South-East Asia and date from the 19th century.

 The digitisation of these garments and the production of relief facsimiles helps facilitate the study and transmission of the items and allows us to document the materials used as well as the production, assembly and decoration techniques, while limiting their handling